stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 In the shared headroom pool solution, the xoff buffer will no longer be reserved for each PG.

-In Mellanox's platform, a dedicated shared headroom pool will be introduced for xoff buffer with the quantity the accumulative sizes of xoff for all PGs divided by over-subscribe ratio as its size.
-The size of this pool is reflected by `BUFFER_POOL|ingress_lossless_pool.xoff`.
+In Mellanox's platform, a dedicated shared headroom pool will be introduced for xoff buffer with its size being the accumulative sizes of xoff for all PGs divided by over-subscribe ratio.
+The size of this pool is reflected by `BUFFER_POOL|ingress_lossless_pool.xoff` and will be passed to SAI through `SAI_BUFFER_POOL_ATTR_XOFF_SIZE` attribute in `set_buffer_pool_attribute` API.

 Comparison of reserved buffers before and after shared headroom pool: